 World History Center

+II.
 Officers and Staff

-- The Director is a tenured member of the Department of History, nominated by the department and appointed by the Dean of the Dietrich School of Arts & Sciences to serve for a term of four years, renewable.
+- The Director is a tenured member of the Department of History, nominated by the department and appointed by the Dean of the Dietrich School of Arts and Sciences to serve for a term of four years, renewable.

 - The Associate Director is a tenured or tenure-track member of the Department of History, nominated by the Department of History and appointed by the Dean of the Dietrich School of Arts & Sciences to serve for a term of four years, renewable.

-- When the Director orAssociate Director is unable to serve because of leave, resignation, or illness, an Interim Director or Interim Associate Director will benominated by the Department of History (from among tenured members of the Department) and appointed by the Dean to serve for up to two years.
+- When the Director or Associate Director is unable to serve because of leave or illness, an Interim Director or Interim Associate Director will be proposed by the Chair of the Department of History, in consultation with the Advisory Board, from among tenured or tenure-stream members of the Department, and appointed by the Dean to serve for up to two years.

-- The Advisory Board consists of nine faculty members, as follows: the Center Director, the Associate Director, the Director of the Global Studies Center, the Chair of the Department of History, the directors of graduate and undergraduate studies of the Department of History, one elected member from the History Department faculty (elected each year by History Department faculty for a term of one year), and two other Faculty Affiliates of the Center appointed by the Director for alternating terms of three years.
+- The Advisory Board consists of the following members: the Center Director, the Associate Director, the Director of the Global Studies Center, the Chair of the Department of History, the directors of graduate and undergraduate studies of the Department of History, one elected member from the History Department faculty (elected each year by History Department faculty for a term of one year), and two other Faculty Affiliates of the Center appointed by the Director with the advice of the Advisory Board for alternating terms of three years.

 - The Advisory Board holds regular meetings twice a year, in the spring and fall semester.
 The Director may call additional meetings as needed.